Jeongseup/2025-kaia-hackerthon-decentralized-trade-escrow/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Learn Contract Logis

+You can explorer fountry project to understand this application logic and overview about it into [contracts](./contracts/README.md).